irfanhakim-as/homelab-wiki/topics/proxmox.md

 ### Description

-This details the setup process of a monitoring system on Proxmox using NetData.
+This details the setup process of a monitoring system on Proxmox using Netdata.

 ### References